 Midrange Hunter is a staple archetype in Hearthstone since the game was released.
 Although the deck has evolved over time, the strategy of the deck has always remained the same.
 It aims to use a strong curve of Beast synergies to create a board that gradually snowballs out of control, putting pressure, and controlling the board while chipping away at opponent's Health.
 The damage this achieves puts opponents into a position where they are vulnerable to being burned down with Steady Shot and Kill Command before they are able to stabilise.

 The Rastakhan's Rumble has added many powerful Beast synergies to revive what was once one of the strongest decks in the game.
-While this deck has to sacrifice some of Hunter's most powerful spells, it has proven itself to be a solid deck and a viable alternative Hunter archetype.

 1. Midrange Hunter Card List